 Several of the climate and energy legislative proposals in the 111th Congress (2009 – 2010) included national electricity portfolio standards—both RESs and CESs – such as the Bingaman-Murkowski energy bill, American Clean Energy and Leadership Act (ACELA), and Sen. Lindsey Graham's (R-SC) Clean Energy Standard Act .
 The concept of a federal CES attracted renewed attention during the 112th Congress (2011 – 2012) when President Obama proposed the adoption of a CES in his January 2011 State of the Union address.
 President Obama's proposal would double the share of electricity generated from clean energy sources to 80 percent by 2035.
 Of particular note, the Obama proposal would provide partial credit to efficient natural gas electricity generation under a CES, which the CES proposals in the 111th Congress would not do.

 In the Senate, Energy and Natural Resources Committee Chair Sen. Jeff Bingaman (D-NM) and Ranking Member Sen. Lisa Murkowski (R-AK) undertook a thorough study of the policy components of a CES in spring of 2011, and solicited stakeholder input on policy design and implications.
 Bingaman drew on this study in writing his CES proposal , which was released in March 2012.
-Sen. Bingaman held one hearing related to the proposal in May 2012 , though the bill is not expected to be reported out of committee.
-In the House, the leadership of the Republican Party has not expressed interest in a CES, though some Democrats have shown interest.
-The discussion of a CES is likely to evolve considerably over the remainder of this Congress and in coming Congresses.
+Sen. Bingaman held one hearing related to the proposal in May 2012 .
+The bill was not reported out of committee.
+In the House, the leadership of the Republican Party did not expressed interest in a CES, though some Democrats showed interest.
+The discussion of a CES is likely to evolve considerably in coming Congresses.

 - Podcast: Interview with Sen. Jeff Bingaman (D-NM) on the committee hearing of the Clean Energy Standard Act of 2012, May 2012